AdenomyosisEndometriosis interna; Adenomyoma; Pelvic pain - adenomyosis

 Exams and Tests

-A hysterectomy may be necessary in women with severe symptoms.
+Surgery to remove the uterus may be done in women with severe symptoms.

-Symptoms usually go away after menopause.
+Symptoms most often go away after menopause.
 A hysterectomy completely relieves symptoms.

 When to Contact a Medical Professional

-Review Date: 7/23/2012
+Review Date: 5/16/2016

-Reviewed By: Melanie N. Smith, MD, PhD, Department of Obstetrics and Gynecology, Brigham and Women's Hospital, Boston, MA.
+Reviewed By: Irina Burd, MD, PhD, Associate Professor of Gynecology and Obstetrics at Johns Hopkins University School of Medicine, Baltimore, MD.
 Review provided by VeriMed Healthcare Network.
-Also reviewed by David Zieve, MD, MHA, David Eltz, and the A.D.A.M.
+Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.